 No food group should be ‘demonised’.
 To me, a real balanced diet would have the best of all worlds, enjoying fatty food and not having to shun all carbs or constantly count calories.
-The worst of both worlds is a diet high in animal fat and refined ‘fast releasing’ carbs and sugar – the hallmark of today’s average diet.
+The worst of both worlds is a diet high in animal There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to… and refined ‘fast releasing’ carbs and sugar – the hallmark of today’s average diet.
 Studies show that this combination creates the equivalent of junk food addiction and rapid weight gain.

 Why Dual Fuel Has Become a Problem